-They have been together for around 7 months, met like 5 times, decided they wanted to live together in my and my (former) best friends apartment, kick me out of my home, put me in debt and all in the name of “LOVE“.
+They have been together for around 7 months, met like 5 times, decided they wanted to live together in my and my (former) best friend apartment, kick me out of my home, put me in debt, and all in the name of “LOVE“.

 I felt jealous of other people’s happiness.
 How can they have IT and I don’t?

 Until I realized most of the people are just faking it till they make it.

 Forced love and I’m pretty sure I could spend my time more efficiently than trying to convince everyone else and myself that I am in love, normal, just like anybody else.